 - Matchers: those who keep an even balance of give and take

 At WorkHuman 2015, Adam stressed that in order to build a culture of givers, you need to screen out the takers, recognize people for giving, and get people comfortable asking for help.
 He’s also a proponent of peer recognition to bring out workers’ giver instincts.
-In a Q&A with Globoforce, he wrote:
+He wrote:

 I’m a huge fan of peer recognition in general and I’d like to see more organizations doing it.
 And it’s not only beneficial to the employees who receive peer recognition and rewards.
 Providing employees with the opportunity to grant recognition and rewards to their peers is a natural way to enable them to express their giver instincts.

 Stop the feedback sandwich.
 How do you strike the right balance between praise and constructive feedback?
 When managers want to lessen the blow of constructive feedback, they will sometimes open with praise, give the feedback, and then close with more praise; hence, the “feedback sandwich.”
 But in a recent LinkedIn post, Adam argues that we’ve got it all wrong.
 He cites new research that shows two problems with this approach:

 - The compliment may come off as insincere

 - The positive might actually drown out the negative

 As an alternative, he suggests we try separating constructive feedback and positive reinforcement.